 npm rebuild node-sass

-In production, content is served through CherryPy.
-Static assets must be pre-built:
+In production, content is served through Whitenoise.
+Frontend static assets are pre-built:

 # first build the assets yarn run build # now, run the Django production server kolibri start

 Now you should be able to access the server at

 Kolibri has support for being run as a

 is recommended to run

 kolibri configure setup separately beforehand to handle database